sortedcord/udemyscraper/README.md

                         Values: "chrome" or "firefox".
 Defaults to chrome if no argument is passed.
     -l  --headless      Can be used to disable/enable suppressing of the browser.
 Can be set to `true` or `false`.
 Defaults to `true` if no argument is passed.
+    -d  --dump          Dump the course object to the specified format.
+Available formats current include `json`
+    -o  --output        Output the course object to the specified format.
+Deafults to 'output.json` for json.
 ```

 ## Functionality